Contesting a will

 Dealing with the loss of a loved one is a deeply painful experience.
 Discovering that the assets of an estate will not be distributed as you may have thought, or the deceased person’s wishes have not been carried out, can make this difficult time even more traumatic.

-It is important to understand there are laws in place to ensure that a deceased person’s assets are appropriately distributed, and that family members and other categories of people are adequately provided for.
+It is important to understand there are laws in place to ensure that a deceased person’s assets are appropriately distributed and that family members and other categories of people are adequately provided for.

 Laws around who is eligible to contest a Will and the time limits that apply vary between states.
 The following is general information only, so it’s important to seek advice on your specific situation.

-You can challenge a legal Will for a variety of reasons including:
+Reasons to contest a Will you can challenge a legal Will for a variety of reasons including:

 You believe the Will doesn’t make adequate provision for you.
 This is known as a testator’s family maintenance or family provision claim.
 You must be an eligible person to contest a Will such as a spouse (including de facto), child or in some states step-child, a financial dependent, etc

 You can show that the deceased was not of sound mind when they made the Will.
-In this instance the challenge would be based on the deceased’s decision-making capacity being impaired through age, illness or some other factor
+In this instance, the challenge would be based on the deceased’s decision-making capacity being impaired through age, illness or some other factor

 You believe the deceased was pressured or threatened to sign the Will, often called duress.
 It can be the case that the elderly can be targeted in this manner and compelled to create or alter a Will in a way that disadvantages you

 You were made a promise by the deceased that if you did something for them, they would provide for you in their Will.
-While you upheld your end of the promise, they did not, and as a result you were not adequately provided for in the Will.
+While you upheld your end of the promise, they did not, and as a result, you were not adequately provided for in the Will.
 This scenario is known as promissory estoppel, and in instances such as this a court may impose a constructive trust and order an asset be held on trust for a beneficiary

 It is important to seek legal advice as soon as possible as strict time limits apply to making a claim to dispute a Will.